elamaran619/amazon-quicksight-user-guide/doc_source/troubleshoot-connect-S3.md

    For more information on manifest files and connecting to Amazon S3 see: [Supported Formats for Amazon S3 Manifest Files](supported-manifest-file-format.md)

 Finally, verify that your Amazon S3 dataset was created according to these steps: [Creating a Data Set Using Amazon S3 Files](create-a-data-set-s3.md)

+If you use Athena to connect to Amazon S3 , see [I can't connect to Athena](troubleshoot-connect-athena.md)